 ASM Election Slate

-Which positions were up for election?
+Which positions are up for election?

 - National Officers.

 - President-elect.
-(1 position)
+(1 position).

-- Board of Directors.
+- Board of Directors (BOD).

-- At-Large Director.
-(2 positions)
+- At-Large Board Director.

 - Council on Microbial Sciences (COMS).